zqianem/ytcha/README.md

 # ytcha

-A CLI to scape a list of recent videos from a specific YouTube channel to allow them to be piped to tools like `grep` and `jq`.
+A CLI to scrape a list of recent videos from a specific YouTube channel to allow them to be piped to tools like `grep` and `jq`.

 See `ytcha --help` for details.